ipbc-dev/bittube-wallet-gui/README.md

 ## Translations

-Do you speak a second language and would like to help translate the Monero GUI?
+Do you speak a second language and would like to help translate the BitTube GUI?
 Check out Weblate, our localization platform, at [translate.getbittube.org](https://translate.getbittube.org/).
 Choose the language and suggest a translation for a string or review an existing one.
 The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/bittube-ecosystem/bittube-translations/blob/master/weblate.md) for Weblate.

 If you need help/support or any info you can contact the localization workgroup on the IRC channel #bittube-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getbittube[dot]org.
 For more info about the Localization workgroup: [github.com/bittube-ecosystem/bittube-translations](https://github.com/bittube-ecosystem/bittube-translations)